 These scams are responsible for millions of dollars of lost revenue every year, and is one of the most popular forms of cybercrime to date.

-Examples of phishing emails
+Examples of Phishing Emails

 There are multiple types of scams that use different techniques to try and steal data from recipients.
 These can range in complexity, payload type, and how hard they are for an average person to detect.
 Let’s review a few of the most popular types of phishing emails.